robch/book-of-ai/dev/prompt-user-update-sample-overview-source-code.md

 - Similarities exist across the programming languages for a given sample (e.g. `openai-asst-streaming-cs` is similar to `openai-asst-streaming-js` and `openai-asst-streaming-py`).
 - Similarities exist across areas (such as `openai-*` samples, or across `onnx-*` samples, or across `speech-*` samples).

-**Differences**:
-- `openai-asst-*` samples don't have a chat history, per se, like other chat samples; instead they use "threads" to manage the conversation.
-- `speech-*` samples are quite different from chat samples, as they deal with speech synthesis, recognition, and translation.

 ## YOUR TASK

 We've recently updated the sample code for the one of the samples in the book.
 It's path and filename are: `{sample_overview}`.

-Your task is to read the source code for the sample in `docs/samples/{long-name}` and compare it to the steps in the `sample-overview.md` file.
+Your task is to read the source code for the sample in `docs/samples/{long-name}` and compare it to the source code in the `sample-overview.md` file.
-You will then update the `sample-overview.md` file with the correct steps and updated source code from the current sample.
+You will then update the `sample-overview.md` file with updated source code.

-The steps in the `sample-overview.md` may or may not need to be changed to reflect the updated source code.
-The source code blocks in the `sample-overview.md` may or may not need to be updated to reflect the current source code.

-To better track the changes, you will be outputing 3 files, in addition to a new `sample-overview.md` file.
-* You will be outputing a list of the steps that are **currently** in the `sample-overview.md` file.
-* You will be outputing a list of the steps that **should** be in the `sample-overview.md` file.
-* You will be outputing a list of source code that **should** be updated in the `sample-overview.md` file.

-You will determine what the correct "steps" and "source code" should be for that sample by:
+To determine what sample overview source code updates to make to `sample-overview.md`, you will:
-- Inspecting the current steps and the source code in the current `sample-overview.md` file.
+- Inspect the currently documented source code in the existing `sample-overview.md` file.
-- Inspecting the updated source code for the sample in `docs/samples/{long-name}`.
+- Inspect the updated source code for the sample in `docs/samples/{long-name}`.
+- Compare the two sets of source code very carefully, one might even say pedantically.
-- Finding the changes to the updated source code that need to be reflected in the `sample-overview.md` file.
+- Find **ALL** the changes to the updated source code that need to be reflected in the `sample-overview.md` file.
+- It's **CRITICAL** that you don't miss any changes; you **MUST** find **ALL** the changes.
 - Do not remove steps that are already in the `sample-overview.md` file unless the underlying sample doesn't contain that code anymore.

-You will document the "current" steps in a file named `sample-overview-current-steps.md`.
-You will document the "should be" steps in a file named `sample-overview-should-be-steps.md`.
-You will document the "source code updates" in a file named `sample-overview-source-code-updates.md`.
-You will create a new `sample-overview.md` file with the correct steps and updated source code from the current sample.
+You will update the existing `sample-overview.md` file with the updated source code from the current sample source code.

-These files will be located in a new `docs2/{area}/{long-name}` directory (so we can do a tree comparison between `docs/{area}` and `docs2/{area}`).
-This is a parallel directory to `docs/{area}/{long-name}` ...
-... where `area`==`speech`, `openai-chat`, `openai-asst`, `onnx-chat`, `azure-ai-chat`, etc.

 ## FORMATS

-`sample-overview-current-steps.md` and `sample-overview-should-be-steps.md` share the same format (tabbed here for readability... but not in the actual file):

-    # {short-name}

-    ## {sample_overview}

-    `FILE1`:
-    STEP 1: ...
-    STEP 2: ...
-    STEP 3: ...
-    ...

-    `FILE2`:
-    STEP 1: ...
-    STEP 2: ...
-    ...

-    `...`:
-    ...

-Additionally, in the `sample-overview-should-be-steps.md` file, you should include a section at the end of the file that explains the changes you made and why you made them.
-- Specifically, call out which other samples/steps you used as a reference, and why you made the changes you did.

 `sample-overview.md` typically follows this format (tabbed here for readability... but not in the actual file):